Resources - e-PlanSoft

 Depending on the type of plan review you're doing, the steps involved can vary a bit, but the general flow remains the same:

-1. Obtain a plan set.
+1. Receive the plan set.

 2. Review it until a deliverable is made.